oscal-compass/community/proposals/trestle-sdk-cli-decoupling.md

 Below is high-level description of what would be moved:

-**OSCAL Classes**: The classes that represet the OSCAL data model.
+**OSCAL Classes**: The classes that represent the OSCAL data model.

 **Core Functionality**: Contains the fundamental APIs for interacting with OSCAL objects.

 **Abstractions**: Abstractions for common operations like resolution or core OSCAL validation.

+**Transformers**: A subset of the transformers with the following constraints:
+- OSCAL to OSCAL Transformations only
+- Transformation that do not require external data

 </details>